-So, what happens after you give yourself time to heal and you feel ready to have sex again?
+So, what happens after you give yourself time to heal and you feel ready to start having sex again?
 Dr. Allen says you should take things slowly.
 Foreplay will help, and you should use adequate lubrication.
 And, be ready to change positions—or plans—if pain occurs.

 Most importantly, Dr. Allen says to keep an open dialog with your doctor and be sure to give yourself time to heal at your own pace.

 “This is time for you to bond with your baby and to recover,” she said.
 “Do not let unrealistic expectations set you back.”